RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Method

+\textbf{Learnable Agent-wise Token}.
+A learnable token $\mathbf{e}^{(l)}_j$ summarizes unselected residual features by attending to the remaining BEV tokens.
+It acts as a compact agent-level context vector, compensating for information discarded by sparse top-$K$ selection.
+Each neighbor sends selected refined tokens and $\mathbf{e}^{(l)}_j$ to the ego frame; implementation details are provided in the supplementary material.

-Beyond token selection, ego demand map supervise collaborative consistency by aggregating confidence logits into a shared occupancy map, promoting agreement among reliable agents during training.
-This design enables uncertainty-aware communication that is both bandwidth-efficient and tightly coupled with downstream fusion.
-Details are deferred to the appendix.
+Beyond token selection, the ego demand map supervises collaborative consistency by aggregating confidence logits into a shared occupancy map, promoting agreement among reliable agents during training.
+Disagreement and trust maps are not directly supervised; single-agent confidence, collaborative occupancy, and geometric-consensus maps receive occupancy supervision, while disagreement and trust are learned indirectly through downstream collaborative objectives.
+Thus, they are task-driven reliability cues for communication and aggregation rather than calibrated standalone uncertainty maps; their behavior is visualized in Figure~\ref{fig:uac_diagnostic} and quantified by Table~\ref{tab:reliability_map_impact}.